AdobeDocs/workfront.it-IT/help/quicksilver/administration-and-setup/manage-groups/manage-group-statuses/reorder-group-statuses-from-groups-area.md

 ---

-# Riordinare gli stati del gruppo
+# Riordina stati gruppo

-In qualità di amministratore del gruppo, è possibile modificare l’ordine di progetto, attività ed emettere stati per un gruppo gestito.
+In qualità di amministratore di gruppo, puoi modificare l’ordine degli stati di progetto, attività e problema per un gruppo che gestisci.

 <!--
 The system version of this snippet mentions a single group because a sysadmin call also reorder statuses there.
 Group admin version of this article is still needed.